 All students take some science and mathematics.
-The department offers a bachelor's degree in biology.
-Requirements for this program are listed in the Courses of Instruction section of this catalog.
+The department offers two bachelor's degrees in biology.
+Requirements for these programs are listed in the Courses of Instruction section of this catalog.
+The department offers structured minors in biology, mathematics and natural sciences.
 The department also provides the basic science courses for many programs, including nursing, occupational therapy and physical therapy.